-HURF collections totaled approximately \$1.6 billion in FY 2021.
-This was an increase of 7.5% from FY 2020 collections.
+HURF collections totaled approximately \$1.7 billion in FY 2022.
+This was an increase of 6.3% from FY 2021 collections.
 The largest source of HURF revenue comes from VLT.
-The next biggest category is motor fuel or gas taxes, followed by Use Fuel Tax, then the registration and other fees.
+The next biggest category is motor fuel or gas taxes, followed by Use Fuel Tax, registration, motor carrier fee, other fees, and the marijuana excise tax.
 As noted above, more detailed discussion of the tax categories is provided in subsequent sections of the handbook.

-The following chart provides a graphic representation of the relative importance of each of the HURF revenue categories for FY 2021:
+The following chart provides a graphic representation of the relative importance of each of the HURF revenue categories for FY 2022: